 Stoops was defensive coordinator at FSU from 2010-12, inheriting a unit ranked 108th in the NCAA in total defense and turning it into one of the nation's best.
 In the 2012 season, the Seminoles were second in the nation in total defense, allowing 254.1 yards per game, and sixth nationally in scoring defense at 14.7 points per game.
 Playing well against the run and the pass, FSU was third in the country in rushing defense and led the nation in pass defense.
 FSU led the ACC in seven defensive categories.
 Stoops also coached the defensive backs under head coach Jimbo Fisher.

 Eight Seminoles on defense earned 2012 All-ACC honors, including four first-team selections, highlighted by one of the nation's top defensive end duos in Bjoern Werner and Cornellius Carradine, who combined for 24 sacks and 31 tackles for loss.
 Werner was a finalist for the 2012 Bronko Nagurski Award as the National Defensive Player of the Year and was among the national leaders in sacks with 13.
 Stoops also coached cornerback Ronald Darby to ACC Defensive Rookie of the Year.
-An astounding total of seven FSU defenders were chosen in the 2013 NFL Draft, including a pair of first-rounders.

 The Seminoles' prowess was a continuation of the 2011 season, when Stoops' defenders led the nation in fewest yards allowed per carry (2.3), ranked fourth in the nation in total defense (275 yards per game), second in rushing defense (82.7 ypg), fourth in scoring defense (15.1 points per game), and eighth in tackles for loss (8.6 per game) and quarterback sacks (3.1 per game).
 FSU led the ACC in eight defensive categories.